Asia Update Conference 2019:

 Moderator: Tobias Johannes Koch (E-Briefing Centre, Enterprise Estonia)

-Speakers: Allan Martinson (LeapIN), Kentaro Morita (Former Economic Attache of Japanese Embassy in Estonia), Speaker TBA
+Speakers: Cao Yin (Digital Renaissance Foundation), Allan Martinson (LeapIN), Kentaro Morita (Former Economic Attache of Japanese Embassy in Estonia), Priit Martinson (PwC)

 Remote workplaces are just as common today as are the freelancers who travel around the world and live and work as “digital nomads”, using co-work spaces if needed.
 This is all enabled by digital technologies and understanding that, for successful business, physical presence is not always needed.
 Does that also work in Asia?
 Or what kind of opportunities do Asian “digital nomads” get offered in Europe/Estonia?